Causes And Treatments For Depression During Pregnancy

 Antidepressant medications

 Any of these methods, or some combination of them, may relieve symptoms of mild to moderate depression.
 However, if your depression is severe, you may find that your healthcare provider or psychiatrist wants to prescribe antidepressant medication for relief.
 If they don’t, but you want more information, you may want to bring up medication during prenatal care checkups.
-If the topic of medication does arise, your doctor will explain the benefits and risks of antidepressant medication during pregnancy.
+If the topic of medication does arise, your prenatal care provider can explain the benefits and risks of antidepressant medication during pregnancy.

 The benefits and risks of antidepressants during pregnancy